gitlabhq/gitlabhq/doc/api/README.md

 ## Namespaced path encoding

-If using namespaced api calls make sure that the `NAMESPACE/PROJECT_NAME` is URL-encoded.
+If using namespaced API calls, make sure that the `NAMESPACE/PROJECT_NAME` is URL-encoded.

 For example, `/` is represented by `%2F`:

 ```
 /api/v4/projects/diaspora%2Fdiaspora